Han-Zhenzhong/ptx-vm/docs/next_phase_development_plan.md

 - Performance benchmarking and optimization

 ### Phase 4: Documentation and Examples (2 weeks)
-- Update documentation with new features
+- Update documentation with new features (IN PROGRESS)
 - Create example programs demonstrating parameter passing
 - Develop tutorials for new functionality

 ## 7. Success Criteria

-- Kernels can be launched with direct parameter passing
+- Kernels can be launched with direct parameter passing (PARTIALLY COMPLETED)
-- Memory management APIs work similar to CUDA equivalents
+- Memory management APIs work similar to CUDA equivalents (PARTIALLY COMPLETED)
 - Results can be easily retrieved after execution
 - Backward compatibility is maintained
 - Performance impact is minimal